TKomericki/Rhetos-wiki/Using-old-packages-with-new-NuGet-dependencies.md

 ## Troubleshooting

-* If a web request returns error
-  "*The service '...' cannot be activated due to an exception during compilation ...*" or "*The service '...' configured for WCF is not registered with the Autofac container.*", compare the your new Web.config to the old version and make sure that you still have the `probing` element in the `configuration/runtime/assemblyBinding`.
+1. If a web request returns error one of the following errors, compare the your new Web.config to the old version and make sure that you still have the `probing` element in the `configuration/runtime/assemblyBinding`.
+   * *The service '...' cannot be activated due to an exception during compilation ...*
+   * *The service '...' configured for WCF is not registered with the Autofac container.*